Charlevoix Historical Society Events Calendar

 Tuesday, July 17, 7:00pm Train Depot, 307 Chicago Avenue

-“Charlevoix Photographers of the 19th and 20th Century”, program presented by David L. Miles
+“Charlevoix Photographers of the 20th Century”, program presented by David L. Miles

 Friday, July 27, 7:00pm, Train Depot, 307 Chicago Avenue